Some Thoughts On Estateguru (Review)

 The summary since inception is quite impressive:

 Estateguru claims no investor has suffered any loss of capital, and neither have I thus far.
+But inevitably, losses will sooner or later hit, and I suspect it might look like the ketchup effect.

 Estateguru calculates my annual return to 12.05%.
 I have not verified this myself, but I assume this is in the ballpark.
 That is of course very good considering all the loans are secured by real estate as collateral.
-I mainly invest in LTV 60 or lower and no development loans.

 Inefficient Baltic banking system?